scriptrdotio/terminal/README.md

 - theme: changes the terminal theme to white or default
 - ws: invokes an endpoint by using websocket connection

 ### How To Use
 - Access the Terminal directly using the tabs in the top right corner of the scriptr.io workspace
 - Obtain access / anonymous tokens from scriptr.io Account overlay

+### AutoExec
+-  Commands in Autoexec.terminal on the root folder, will be executed when the terminal is started.

 ### Using the Terminal
 Create a test script in scriptr: call it colorMe